cyanskies/another-toml-cpp/README.md

 w.end_array();
 ```

-You can also write heterogeneous arrays by passing a container
+You can also write homogeneous arrays by passing a container
 to the `write` function.

 ```cpp